 Curriculum co-ordinators will give information, support and advice about the curriculum.

-All other staff in school are involved in the induction of any newly appointed staff.
+All other staff in school are involved in the support of any newly appointed staff.
 All staff assist in integrating a new colleague into the Whole School Team.
 They share experiences and ideas, help in practical ways and offer support.
 Newly appointed staff are encouraged to approach any member of staff with any queries they might have.
 The Headteacher adds the newly appointed staff to the INSET plans for the year and consults new staff regarding their INSET needs.

 The Headteacher and Governors at Dania School recognise the necessity for allocation of funds from the school budget in order to finance the Induction Programme.